Shift Magazine logo

 “Experiencing joy in collaborating with tools instead of fighting them may be the most important change.”

-The article situates this alongside broader industry context: delegation as the new automation, engineers becoming “fleet generals” who orchestrate AI agents rather than writing every line themselves, and open-source tools like Continue enabling the transparency and control that make this collaboration possible.
+The article places this alongside the broader frame I have been making everywhere: delegation as the new automation, engineers as fleet generals orchestrating AI agents, and open-source tools like Continue providing the transparency and control that make the collaboration possible.